cair/HierarchicalTsetlinMachine/README.md

 need to understand how lifelong learning (C4) can be incorporated into both reactive and reflective thinking, for example, turning recurring reflective thinking patterns into reactive patterns for speed and automation.

-The methods introduced in this repository aims to address challenge C1 above.
+The methods introduced in this repository aim to address challenge C1 above.
 By introucing AND-OR hierarchies, we will enable the construction of high-level concepts, moving Tsetlin Machines decisively beyond flat AND-rules.

 ## The Noisy Parity Problem